 Is waiver of the TOEFL/IELTS requirement possible?

-Applicants who have earned or will earn an undergraduate baccalaureate degree from a US educational institution are not required to take the TOEFL or IELTS.
+Applicants who have earned or will earn an undergraduate baccalaureate degree from a US educational institution are not required to take an English language test.

 Do you require a credential evaluation?

-Foreign applicants may voluntarily submit a credential evaluation in addition to, or in lieu of, an undergraduate transcript record for admission review purposes.
+Foreign applicants whose bachelors degree was obtained at a non-U.S. institution may optionally submit a credential evaluation in addition to, or in lieu of, their undergraduate transcripts.
+Students who are admitted and accept our enrollment offer will be required to supply an official credential evaluation as a condition of enrollment.
 Foreign applicants whose U.S. bachelors degree equivalency cannot be verified through a review of their foreign credentials may also be requested by either the graduate admissions office or program faculty/staff to submit an independent credential evaluation to support their application.

 Credential evaluations must include the following: